 Like a king who brings both a sword and peace, mistletoe is its own paradox.
 It’s poisonous but also medicinal.
 It can bring sickness or wellness–death or life–depending on what we do with it.

 War is the norm for humanity.
 It’s the tree that grows in every forest throughout the world.
 Peace is the enduring element that seeks to infest it, to overcome it.
 Our yearning for peace never ends.

 The Lion of Judah is the Lamb who comes with peace.
 This Lion-Lamb will overcome death and war.
-And there will be peace among those who please Him.
+And there will be peace within and among those who please Him.